 Threat to Cause Death or Bodily HarmThe offence of uttering threats is listed under the "Assaults" section of the Criminal Code of Canada.
 It is a hybrid offence, which means that the legal risk (jeopardy) for uttering a death threat, or a threat to cause bodily harm, can vary greatly.

 In R. v.
 Clemente [1994] 2 WWR 153, pages 8-9, the Court of Appeal of Manitoba explains that not all threats should attract the attention of criminal law, and its arsenal of punishments: [N]ot all threats are truly threatening or intended to be so.
 Innocent words are sometimes misconstrued as a threat; words of annoyance are sometimes converted into a threat by the use of hyperbole; and words spoken as a promise of harm are often not intended as a promise meant to be kept or, if so intended, are quickly regretted without any harm being done.
 If you have been accused of uttering a threat, you may believe that you were justified to do so in the "heat of the moment".
-Do not be complacent with your legal defence.
-Uttering threat is actually a very serious accusation and you should hire a lawyer or try to retain one through Legal Aid if you cannot afford one.
+This does not necessarily mean that the court will acquit you.
+A seasoned criminal defence lawyer can help you understand and effectively deploy the defences available to you.

 |